-- Place eggs in a pot and fill with enough cold water to just cover the eggs.
+Place the eggs in a saucepan and fill the pot with enough cold water to just about cover the eggs.
 Sprinkle each egg with a pinch of salt to prevent them from cracking.